snakeleon/YouCompleteMe-x64/README.md

 your `.ycm_extra_conf.py` file.

-This option is supposed to be a list of VimScript expression strings that are evaluated for every request to the `ycmd` server and then passed to your `FlagsForFile` function as a `client_data` keyword argument.
+This option is supposed to be a list of VimScript expression strings that are evaluated for every request to the [ycmd server][ycmd] and then passed to your `FlagsForFile` function as a `client_data` keyword argument.

 For instance, if you set this option to `['v:version']`, your `FlagsForFile`